nexai2024/nex-intel/scripts/setup-phase2.md

    - Look for "Change detection completed" logs

 4. **Onboarding not appearing**
-   - Clear browser localStorage: `localStorage.removeItem('intelbox-onboarding-completed')`
+   - Clear browser localStorage: `localStorage.removeItem('CompeteIQ-onboarding-completed')`
    - Check if user is properly authenticated
    - Verify the `/api/auth/me` endpoint works
    - Look for JavaScript errors in console